Skip to main content

 Project Manager

-PhD student
+PhD fellow

 ABOUT THE PROJECT

-Health competence is people's ability to find, understand, assess and use health information in order to be able to make knowledge-based decisions related to their own health.
-It is important that the health services make arrangements for patients to acquire this competence and adapt the services to the individual's competence.
+Health Literacy is people's ability to find, understand, assess and use health information in order to be able to make knowledge-based decisions related to their own health.
+It is important that the health services make arrangements for patients to acquire this skill and adapt the services to the individual's competence.
 Studies have shown that immigrants who do not speak the same language as the majority population have worse treatment results than the rest of the population.
 However, we know little about the barriers that patients with an immigrant background and rheumatic diseases experience in meeting with healthcare personnel and how their needs for healthcare services can be met.

 The purpose of this project is twofold: